Québec Capitales: History

-In 2017, the Caps finished first place in the Can-Am League regular season standings, and have captured their seventh championship in franchise history.
-They've sweeped the Rockland Boulders 3 games to 0 at home in front of a crowd of 4,607 during Game 3 on September 14, 2017.
+In 2017, the Caps finished first place in the Can-Am League regular season standings, and captured their seventh championship in franchise history.
+They swept the Rockland Boulders 3 games to 0 at home in front of a crowd of 4,607 during Game 3 on September 14, 2017.
 During the regular season, the team attracted 141,923 people in its stadium, to an average of 2,838 fans per game.

 In 2020, Québec moved to the Frontier League following the merger of the Can-Am League with the FL.
 However, due to the COVID-19 pandemic and extended closure of the Canada–United States border, the league announced that the Capitales (along with the Trois-Rivières Aigles) would be unable to compete for the 2020 season (which was later cancelled).
 The club later announced they intended to organize a separate league in the province of Quebec for the summer as an alternative, but these plans were eventually scrapped by both clubs.

 The continued closure of the Canada–United States border, unfortunately resulted in pushing the Caps' first game in the FL to the 2022 season.
 Ottawa, Québec, and Trois-Rivières were replaced on the 2021 schedule by a travelling team named Équipe Québec. Équipe Québec used the Canadian players from the Ottawa Titans, Québec Capitales and Trois-Rivières Aigles to craft the base of their roster and spent the first half of the season on the road, before returning to Canada in late July. Équipe Québec split their home games between Stade Canac in Quebec City and Stade Quillorama in Trois-Rivières.

 On July 30, 2021, Équipe Québec hosted the New York Boulders at Stade Canac and won the game 10–8 in front of a full house of 2,800 people, the maximum number that was allowed due to the Government of Quebec's public health restrictions.

 On September 12, 2021, Équipe Québec qualified for the playoffs, and then faced the Washington Wild Things in the best-of-five Frontier League Division Series (FLDS).
 The capacity crowd of 4,287 gathered at Stade Canac during Game 3 represented nearly 1,500 more people than the number allowed due to public health restrictions, and Québec were able to pull a 3–2 win over the Wild Things.
 They however lost Game 4 and 5 at home, which made an end to their very unique season. Équipe Québec finished the season first place in the Atlantic Division with a record of 52 wins and 44 losses with an average of 2,198 fans in 24 home games, including the playoffs.
 A full reset was done by the team's front office to immediately shift focus on the 2022 season.